dhaldane/OpenRoACH/README.md

 OpenRoACH
 =========

 This is the repository for the design files of the OpenRoACH robot.
-Current version was last improves by Jefferey Kurohara.
+Current version was last improved by Jefferey Kurohara.

 Current assembly instructions are being beta tested, to make sure everything is in order.